 I said, “Buy the misspelled version and 301-redirect it to the correct version.
 No one will ever know the difference, and you’ll stop the phone calls and end customer frustration!”

-So to conclude, in my opinion, the company that was being solicited for a keyword domain purchase, I let them know that it would be a complete waste of their money.
+So what did I tell the company that was being solicited for a keyword domain purchase?
+I let them know that it would be a waste of their money.

 Such a strategy is certainly not worth the $500 in question unless they did their due diligence on the selling company, did the keyword research, and validated the domain name as a viable option that wasn’t going to limit their business in other ways.